charlieconneely/regex_nfa/overview.md

 - The program will then return True or False depending on whether your string matches the regular expression.
 ***
 ### **How to test the program**
-- To test the program, I created a seperate python script file called [testCases.py](./testCases.py).
+- To test the program, I created a separate python script file called [testCases.py](./testCases.py).
 - This file contains 2 arrays of test cases - one array of test cases for the shunt method, and another array of test cases for the match function.
-- Both of these arrays were tested using the `assert` keyword.
+- Both arrays were tested using the `assert` keyword.
 To familiarize yourself with the **assert** keyword click [here](https://www.w3schools.com/python/ref_keyword_assert.asp).
 - **Testing the shunt function**:
   - Each test case in the array is it's own array in the format [String, String].
   - The first string in the array represents the regular expression in *infix*.